pdudaemon/pdudaemon/README.md

     - HTTP 200 - Request Accepted
     - HTTP 503 - Invalid Request, Request not accepted

-- **pduclient**
+- **TCP (legacy pduclient)**
 The bundled client is used when PDUDaemon is configured to listen to 'tcp' requests.
+TCP support is considered legacy but will remain functional.
 ```
 Usage: pduclient --daemon deamonhostname --hostname pduhostname --port pduportnum --command pducommand